Father forced back to Australia with no legal aid under Hague Convention

 Daniel Vincent, a lawyer leading a Hague Convention case in the Court of Appeal, said New Zealand's courts needed to take account of how New Zealanders were being treated in Australia.

-"There is a real need for the Court of Appeal to reassess the 'intolerable situation defence', in light of changes overseas," Mr Vincent said.
+"There is a real need for the Court of Appeal to reassess the 'intolerable situation defence', in light of changes overseas," Vincent said.

 "And also in light of what the reality of the situation in Australia is for New Zealand citizens returning there.